nci/scores/docs/data.md

 ## Gridded radar (observation) data
 Radar data also varies according to region and is not a globally standardised data set.
 Information on Australian based radars can be found at https://www.openradar.io/

+## Working with GRIB data
+To use `scores` with GRIB data, install [cfgrib](https://github.com/ecmwf/cfgrib) and use `engine='cfgrib'` when opening a grib file with `xarray`.

+## Working with NetCDF data
+To use `scores` with NetCDF or HDF5 data, install [h5netcdf](https://github.com/h5netcdf/h5netcdf).
+Opening NetCDF data is demonstrated in the notebook tutorials and the `h5netcdf` library is included in the tutorial dependencies.